ItsEcholot/real-stereo-extended/scripts/README.md

 Synchronizes the local frontend code to the specified raspberry pi using rsync and builds the frontend.
 After an initial run, only changed files will get synced.

+## `pi-update-scripts.sh`

+Usage: `./pi-update-scripts.sh <ip-address>`

+Synchronizes the local scripts directory to the specified raspberry pi using rsync.
+After an initial run, only changed files will get synced.

 ## `pi-install.sh`

 See [documents/raspberry-pi-setup.md](../documents/raspberry-pi-setup.md) for more information.

+## `pi-optimize-opencv.sh`

+See [documents/raspberry-pi-setup.md#optimizing-opencv](../documents/raspberry-pi-setup.md#optimizing-opencv) for more information.